-Biomarker testing and precision medicine can not only extend lives and improve quality of life - but this type of testing can potentially reduce health care costs by identifying which treatments can be most effective for which individual patient.
-By avoiding treatments that will be ineffective or cause adverse side effects, patients can avoid unnecessary suffering and expedite cures.
+Biomarker testing (and precision medicine) can not only save lives and improve quality of life - but this type of testing can potentially reduce health care costs by identifying which treatments can be most effective for which individual patient.

 American Cancer Society Cancer Action Network | 655 15th St. NW, Ste.
 503 | Washington, DC 20005